 Give Your AI Agents Their Own Phone Numbers

 Isolate agent credentials from your personal identity.
-Use a dedicated, non-VoIP, real-SIM US number for each AI agent, and deliver OTPs to webhooks for fully automated verification workflows.
+Use a dedicated, non-VoIP, real-SIM US number for each AI agent, then retrieve OTPs through hosted MCP or webhook delivery for fully automated verification workflows.

 - Dedicated real-SIM numbers per agent (not VoIP)